jonwhittlestone/words/_posts/2021-09-15-team-leading-dos-and-donts.md

 When giving critism, delivery is key to making sure the message is heard.
 Avoid sugarcoating.

-Kindness and Empath is critical.
+Kindness and empathy is critical.

 __Do__: Track Happiness